MoceanAPI/monday-two-way/README.md

 Mobile phone numbers need to be entered in international formatting with the country code and without spaces, plus signs or leading zeros.

+8. **What is the character limit for the sender/sender ID?**

+The alpha sender ID can be a maximum of 11 characters, while the numeric sender can consist of up to 15 digits.

 **Did not find what you're looking for ?**

 Do raise a support ticket with our Support Team at [support@moceanapi.com](mailto:support@moceanapi.com).